Are You Struggling to Feel Accepted, Safe and Whole?

 No one understands me.
 How will you?

 You’re right – at the moment, I don’t understand you.
 So, I invite you to tell me more about yourself.
 While your experience is unique, I do have some understanding of what it is like to grow up feeling very different from your family and parts of your community.
 So many people feel out of place and “wrong,” and I embrace those who feel like the “black sheep” of the herd.
-I encourage you to believe that you can be understood and find healing.
-I am here to support you.
+I encourage you to believe that you can be understood and find healing and thriving.
+I am here to support you, see you and uplift you.

 If you are ready to live more fully, I invite you to call me at (720) 429-3047 to set up a free online 15-minute consultation.
-I am happy to answer any questions you have about QTPOC coaching and how I can help you.
+I am happy to answer any questions you have about QTBIPOC counseling or coaching and how I can help you.